gooseisgooseskink/geoguessr.com-bot/README.md

 ## Acknowledgments

 - This script is inspired by the desire to automate gameplay for Seterra on GeoGuessr.
-- Special thanks to [azzlam](https://greasyfork.org/en/users/675363-azzlam) for the initial script implementation.
+- Credit to azzlam for creating the first script this was inspired by.